UAE authority calls on citizens to register unlicensed weapons within 3 months

 On the sidelines of the press conference, Al Neyadi said the initiative has been launched at the request of citizens and aims at protecting citizens from the legal consequences of possessing weapons and ammunition without a licence.

-The initiative is also meant to educate people about the dangers of possessing weapons and ammunition illegally and get them licensed in accordance with the laws and regulations of the country.
+The initiative is also meant to educate people about the dangers of possessing weapons and ammunition illegally and get them licensed in accordance with the laws of the country.

 Brigadier Abdul Rahman Ali Al Mansouri, Acting Director of the Weapons and Explosives Directorate at the Ministry of Interior, said the Ministry of Interior, through its website, has worked to provide a weapons and ammunition licensing service to help citizens register or dispose of weapons or ammunition.